KernFerm/MediaHarbor/SECURITY.md

 - `contextIsolation` and `sandbox` are enabled
 - external links are validated before opening
 - public URLs are validated before use
+- tunnel/backend URLs now include DNS-backed blocking for private, loopback, and link-local targets
 - filenames are sanitized before files are written
+- output paths are checked to stay inside the selected folder
 - raw user input is not passed directly into shell commands
-- sensitive settings are encrypted locally
+- sensitive settings are encrypted locally with a per-install secret
+- older local settings can be migrated forward to the stronger encryption model
 - download history stays on the local device

 ## Reporting Security Issues